USFWS/check-survey-preservation/README.md

 -   shinycssloaders

-## Usage {#usage}
+## Usage

-1. Download and unzip a copy of the repository on your computer.
+-   Download and unzip a copy of the repository on your computer.

-2. Open `app.R` in RStudio.
+-   Open `app.R` in RStudio.

-3. Ensure you are connected to GlobalProtect.
+-   Ensure you are connected to GlobalProtect.

-4. Click 'Run App' in the upper right-hand corner of the source window.
+-   Click 'Run App' in the upper right-hand corner of the source window.

 ## Getting help